Personal Protective Equipment

 Surgical Gowns

 Surgical gowns must be worn by OHCP whenever splash, spatter, spray, and aerosols of blood or OPIM are anticipated during the clinical process.1-5 Surgical gowns should have long sleeves to protect the wrists and forearms.
-They should also cover the torso from neck to knees and wrap around the back to prevent contamination of street the clothes.
-Scrubs, or clinical and laboratory coats or jackets worn for comfort and/or purposes of identity are NOT considered PPE.3
+They should also cover the torso from neck to knees and wrap around the back to prevent contamination of street clothes.
+Scrubs, or clinical and laboratory coats or jackets worn for comfort and/or purposes of identity are not intended to offer hazard protection and are NOT considered PPE.3